-Fogg outlines three types of triggers:
+Fogg outlines three types of prompts:

 Spark: When motivation to perform a behavior is lacking, use the spark cue.
 Sparks prompt individuals by combining a motivator with a bold call-to-action.

 For example, many webshops use fear as a motivator through the use of scarcity.
 Scarce items are perceived to be of more value than those that are plentiful.
-So by adding a trigger highlighting the limited or exclusive nature influences people to act in fear of missing out.
+So by adding a prompt highlighting the limited or exclusive nature influences people to act in fear of missing out.

-For example, provide 1-Click Checkout options on your products to take away any obstacles one might face when crunched for time (or patience).
+For example, provide one-Click Checkout options on your products to take away any obstacles one might face when crunched for time (or patience).
 Use facilitators to show how easy it is to reach the desired goal.

-Signals: These triggers are best suited for those with both the ability and motivation to perform a target behavior.
+Signals: These prompts are best suited for those with both the ability and motivation to perform a target behavior.
 Signals merely serve as a reminder to do a task, like a calendar notification reminding you to water the plants.

 These cues are less aggressive and lead the shopper to the next step in the buyer’s journey.
 Calls-to-action like “Add to Cart” or “Checkout” are prime examples of this.